-A wry smile.
 Last year, it was Liberal Democrat voters who soared in this public moral crusade and popularity contest, and look what happened there.
 Are you quite as proud now?
-I am proud – that I do not judge others based on political beliefs; but if others would seek to judge me based on mine then perhaps I would rather not know them at all.
+I am proud that I do not judge others based on political beliefs.
+But if others would seek to judge me based on mine then perhaps I would rather not know them at all.

 Al notes that he learnt how to blog on LiveJournal.
 That’s quite a loaded infinitive.
 I learnt how to communicate there, and how to build bonds.
 It encouraged me to be open and raw in a way that I cannot contemplate again.
 But if anything, my writing deteriorated.
 Even before I joined Facebook, my LiveJournal activity ended up becoming strained as I struggled to contort private matters into public writing.

-I started journalling at a loaded time, and my introspection peaked with a succession of transitory experiences: new beginnings, a first true social crowd, university, and so forth.
+I started journaling at a loaded time, and my introspection peaked with a succession of transitory experiences: new beginnings, a first true social crowd, university, and so forth.
 As I was growing older, though, my natural prerogative was moving away from the exposed open-book to a more private introversion.
-In that vein, the value that had been placed on my daily activities and thoughts started to become embarrassing.
+The value that had been placed on my daily activities and thoughts started to become embarrassing.
 If anything, the advent of social media only highlighted this more.
 LiveJournal seemed an even more elaborate and verbose brand of narcissism.

 I attribute LiveJournal as being the right portal for a particular stage of life – roughly 18-22.
 Is it not, then, that some of us either grow out of personal musing, or grow away from it?
 Perhaps, as I suggested to Al: when that age of late teens and early twenty-somethings eventually grew up, we felt the hedonism of our creativity slip us by.
 Experiences are somehow not as new and unique and crystalline the second, third or nth time around.